kevoree-modeling/tutorial/step0_helloworld/README.md

             ...
 ```

-The root is resolved and given in the callback result as any KMF Object (aka KObject).
+The root is resolved and given in the callback result as any KMF Object (KObject).

-First usage of traversal:
+Simple Traversal Usage:
 ------------------------

-A traversal can be create from any object in the model.
+A traversal can be created from any **KObject** in the model.
 For instance using:

 ```java
 resolvedRoot.traversal()
 ```

-From this traversal object, man can chain recursive navigation that will be executed in an optimal way at runtime.
+From this traversal object, one can chain recursive navigation objects that will be executed at runtime.

-Such as traversing all objects of the relationship DISTRICT from an object CITY
+For example, one could imagine to traverse all objects of the relationship DISTRICT from an object CITY

 ```java
 resolvedRoot.traversal().traverse(MetaCity.REF_DISTRICTS).then(new KCallback<KObject[]>() {